EveHughes/ShelterDeath/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of ChatGPT.
+The Abstract, Introduction and Data section were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist